PantherLAB/PantherDashboard/docs/Readme.md

 ## Report Issues and Request Features:
 Encountered an issue or have a feature suggestion?
 Let us know on GitHub: https://github.com/PantherLAB/PantherDashboard/issues

 **Struggling with DQMH projects?** We can help!
-Our team offers expert LabVIEW development (CLA, LabVIEW Champion, DQMH Trusted Advisor), LabVIEW training, and contracting services.
+Our team (CLA, LabVIEW Champion, DQMH Trusted Advisor) ofers LabVIEW development, LabVIEW training, and contracting services.

 **Ready to take the next step?** Contact us today at [enrique.noe@pantherlab.com.mx] or [info@pantherlab.com.mx] to discuss your specific needs.